dotlin-org/dotlin/README.md

 ### Type literals

-Kotlin does not have type literals as Dart does.
+Kotlin does not have type literals like Dart does.
 To accomodate for this, Dotlin has a `typeOf` function, which compiles to a Dart type literal.
 For example, the following statement:
 ```kotlin
 typeOf<String>()